 When an individual or company borrows money to buy a property the land, and the building will almost always be taken as collateral.
 The lender naturally expects that the borrower will pay back the money, but the borrower may get into financial trouble or for any other reason, takes up another loan on the property.
 For the lenders, the question arises, who gets paid first if there is more than one loan on the property?

 The first-rank mortgage is a term used to describe the priority of which lenders get paid first in case a borrower defaults.
-The real estate used as collateral will be sold, and the money will first be distributed to the lender that holds the first-rank mortgage, then to the lenders with the second-rank debt and so on.
-Lenders therefore also require lower interest rate payments on first-rank mortgages, as it is more secure and the best possible guarantee for recovering funds in case a homeowner default.
+The real estate used as collateral will be sold, and the money will first be distributed to the lender that holds the first-rank mortgage, then to the lenders with the second-rank debt, and so on.
+Lenders therefore also require lower interest rate payments on first-rank mortgages, as it is more secure and the best possible guarantee for recovering funds in case a homeowner defaults.

 The original loan on a property is typically the first-rank mortgage.
 Real estate investors can have multiple mortgages and multiple properties, with many different loans, but practically speaking the first loan on a property is usually also the first-rank mortgage.
+For someone investing in real estate through crowdfunding you are most often placing your funds in mortgages that has the first rank and best security.

 First-rank Mortgage and Loan-to-Value (LTV)